jimhigson/oboe.js/writing/main/3_Background.md

 }
 ~~~~

+Because it is applied directly to the metamodel of the language[\^ It
+could be argued that getters aren't a part of the metamodel of Java
+itself, but they form such a common pattern that it is a part ], this
-This part has become such a natural component of a workflow that it is
+extraction has become such a natural component of a workflow that it
-barely noticed that it is happening.
-In an OO language, the extraction
-of small parts of a model which, in the scope of the current concern are
-of interest is so universal that it could be considered the sole reason
-that getters exist.

-However subtly incorporated it has become in the thinking of the
+maye be used while thinking of it as wholly unremarkable.
+In the
+examples above we are interacting with the model in the way that the
+language makes the most easy to conceptualise.
+However se should
+consider that, however subtly embedded, the technique is an invented
-programmer, we should note that this is a construct and only one
+construct and only one of the possible formulations which might have
-possible way of thinking regarding identifying the areas of current
-interest in a wider model.
+been drawn.

-One weakness of this imperative, programatic inspection model is that,
+One weakness of this inspection model is that,
 once much code is written to interogate models in this way, the
 interface of the model becomes increasingly expensive to change as the
 code making the inspections becomes more tightly coupled with the thing